Changing Christian School Paradigms: A New Philosophy for a New Day

 Here is a new adoptable philosophy.
 Feel free … make it yours!

 As a ministry philosophy, we will seek to attract and integrate students from various socio-economic strata.
 We will no longer target prospective parents by economics, whether by design or thoughtless implementation.

 As a ministry philosophy and stewardship policy, our full tuition charge will not only cover the entire out-of-pocket cost to educate a child.
-It will include a margin enabling us to better accomplish our educational mission into the future.
+It will include a margin enabling us to better accomplish our educational mission in the future.

 We set a goal that, to the greatest extent possible, no deserving child from a motivated family will be denied admission solely because their family lacks the necessary financial resources to pay our tuition.
 To accomplish this goal, we will grant both funded and unfunded scholarships, within pre-established limits necessary to maintain strong fiscal health.

-To help insure the school’s educational quality, we will cap the maximum number of students in a classroom.
+To help ensure the school’s educational quality, we will cap the maximum number of students in a classroom.
 We will think through these caps so well that we can openly share these rules with all our constituencies, using them as a marketing advantage.